Sirius 1 Solar Power Station: Overview

 The design calls for a ground-mounted solar park with capacity generation of 86 MW.
 The power station comprises 277,500 solar panels, manufactured by BYD Electronic.
 Other infrastructure includes 37 Sunny Central 2200 inverters, supplied by SMA Solar Technology.
 The concession for this project was awarded in 2015, during the 4th round of the Renewable Energy Independent Power Producer Procurement Programme (REIPPP) of the South African government.

 Ownership

 As of December 2021, the ownership of this power station, was as illustrated in the table below.

 Change in ownership

 In February 2023, Scatec Solar and Norfund, both of Norway sold their combined 60 percent shareholding previously held in the 258 megawatts Upington Solar Complex, comprising Dyasons Klip 1 Solar Power Station, Dyasons Klip 2 Solar Power Station and Sirius 1 Solar Power Station.
 Their ownership in each of these solar farms was purchased by Stanlib Asset Management Proprietary, "an asset manager based in Johannesburg, South Africa".
-The deal requires South African regulatory approval.
+The deal required South African regulatory approval.

+The sale of Scatec's 42 percent shareholding was completed in June 2023, for a consideration of US$49 million.
+However, Scatec retained the operations and maintenance (O&M) contract for the Upington Solar Complex.